 Patients who have been cured of testicular cancer have approximately a 2% cumulative risk of developing a cancer in the opposite testicle during the 15 years after initial diagnosis.[30,31] Within this range, men with nonseminomatous primary tumors appear to have a lower risk of subsequent contralateral testis tumors than men with seminomas.

-HIV-infected men are reported to be at increased risk for developing testicular seminomas.
+HIV-infected men are reported to be at increased risk of developing testicular seminomas.
 Depending on comorbid conditions such as active infection, these men are generally managed similarly to non-HIV-infected patients.

 Radiation therapy, used to treat pure seminomatous testicular cancers, can cause fertility problems because of radiation scatter to the remaining testicle during radiation therapy to retroperitoneal lymph nodes (as evidenced in the SWOG-8711 trial, for example).
 Depending on scatter dose, sperm counts fall after radiation therapy but may recover over the course of 1 to 2 years.
 Shielding techniques can be used to decrease the radiation scatter to the remaining normal testicle.
-Because chemotherapy, retroperitoneal lymph node dissection, and radiation therapy can each result in infertility, men can be offered the opportunity to bank sperm before undergoing any treatment for testis cancer other than orchiectomy.
+Because chemotherapy, RPLND, and radiation therapy can each result in infertility, men can be offered the opportunity to bank sperm before undergoing any treatment for testicular cancer other than orchiectomy.